LoganJFisher/TeXSend/README.md

 This userscript currently only works for emails that have been sent or received, not simply drafted.

-[KaTeX-supported environments](https://katex.org/docs/support_table) (i.e. anything that starts "\begin") (e.g. \begin{bmatrix} and \begin{array}) can be called at any place in an email.
+[KaTeX-supported environments](https://katex.org/docs/support_table) (i.e. anything on their list which starts with "\begin") (e.g. \begin{bmatrix} and \begin{array}) can be called at any place in an email.
 In addition to these, a set of additional delimiters have been added to allow you to create inline and display math environments with ease.

 **Accepted math environment delimiters include:**
 * Inline mode: